-Environments, systems and products conforming to the MANDPP support access controls that are capable of enforcing access limitations on individual users and data objects.
-MANDPP compliant systems also provide an audit capability that records the security-relevant events that occur within the system.
+Environments, systems, and products conforming to the SRDPP support access controls that are capable of enforcing access limitations on individual users and data objects.
+SRDPP compliant systems and products also provide an audit capability that records the security-relevant events that occur within the system.

-The MANDPP provides for a level of protection that is appropriate for an assumed non-hostile and well-managed user community requiring protection against threats of inadvertent or casual attempts to breach the system security.
-The profile is not intended to be applicable to circumstances in which protection is required against determined attempts by hostile and wellfunded attackers to breach system security.
-The MANDPP does not fully address the threats posed by malicious system development or administrative personnel.
+The SRDPP provides for a level of protection that is appropriate for an assumed non-hostile and well-managed user community requiring protection against threats of inadvertent or casual attempts to breach the system security.
+The SRDPP does not fully address the threats posed by malicious system development or administrative personnel.
 These threats must be mitigated by other technical and non-technical measures.

-The MANDPP is generally applicable to distributed systems but does not address the security requirements that arise specifically out of the need to distribute the resources within a network.
+The SRDPP is generally applicable to distributed systems but does not address the security requirements that arise specifically out of the need to distribute the resources within a network.